About-France.com A visitor's guide to France

 b) Culture

 Most Brits who think of moving to France have a very poor mastery of the language.
 GCSE or "O" Level French doesn't get you very far, especially when your French-learning days are lost in the hazy mists of a dim and distant childhood.
-Anyone who is even thinking of moving to France should make a serious effort at learning the language with a reasonable degree of proficiency before looking for property.
+Anyone who is even thinking of moving to France, let alone working in France, should make a serious effort at learning the language with a reasonable degree of proficiency before looking for property.
 Of course, the French learned in evening classes or at a language school will not prepare you for all the situations that you will find yourself in once you get round to renting or buying property in France; but at least it will give you a basis on which to work.
 "Social French" will at least help you enjoy a coffee or a drink with your neighbours, or in the local café, which is a start; but it will not get you very far with the lawyer or the builder - not to mention the tax authorities.

 Of course, the better you speak French, the easier it will be to integrate into local society and communities - not to mention getting by with local suppliers, local professionals such as the doctor or the lawyer, and local bureaucracy which is something that even the French often find incredibly fastidious and a big hassle.
 In short, if you want to make a success of your life in France, speaking French is an essential skill to master.
 And to master well.